 To reduce the risk of ice dams, inspect your roof and repair any damaged or loose shingles.
 Check the gutters and downspouts for damage, as well, and clear any clutter or debris that may cause a blockage.
 If you notice any damage or trouble spots that are beyond your ability to repair, be sure to hire a professional to get the job done.

+At Yanish, we understand your home is more than just a house.
 Looking to replace drafty windows and doors in your home?
 Yanish Custom Exteriors can help!
 Contact our team for more information.